hbirchtree/jason/MANUAL.md

        - substitution:
          * trigger: when to run, sys-prerun or sys-postrun
          * variable: the variable that the input value is assigned to, is local if there is a .exec value, global if there's an environment.
+         * does-exec: true or false, determines if the program should search for keys related to execution.
          * *.exec: execute and substitute possible value inside the command with string from input variable.
          * substitutes the variable specified by "variable" with the one supplied by the enabler. may substitute parts of an environment or .exec statement.
        - option: